AltaPay/plugin-salesforce/wiki.md

 12. Ensure that the user is redirected back to the Checkout flow.
     Error messages are returned from the AltaPay controller, but as described in the limitations section, the merchant will have to implement custom functionality to show these messages.
 13. From the SFCC Business Manager navigate to: **Merchant Tools → Ordering → Orders.**
-    Locate and select the order and verify that the order has been handled correctly – **Order Status” = Failed.**
+    Locate and select the order and verify that the order has been handled correctly – **Order Status = Failed.**
 14. Log in to [https://testgateway.altapaysecure.com](https://testgateway.altapaysecure.com) and locate the order by the order number via the search box in the top right corner.
     Check that the amount corresponds with the information in Business Manager and ensure that the status of the payment is **preauth.**